Patent and Intellectual Property Litigation

 PHILLIPS v.
 AWH – In the landmark U.S. Supreme Court case on claim construction, acted as lead counsel and settled the case for $2.55 million.

 BIOSIG INSTRUMENTS v.
-NAUTILIS — In the landmark case in which the U.S. Supreme Court changed the standard for patent invalidity, represented plaintiff Biosig and settled case in 2018.
+NAUTILUS — In the landmark case in which the U.S. Supreme Court changed the standard for patent invalidity, represented plaintiff Biosig and settled case in 2018.

 ADELOS v.
 HALLIBURTON, Case No. 9:16-cv-00119-DLC (D. Mont.).
 Lead counsel for Adelos, owned by the Consolidated Salish & Kootenai Tribes, in a patent infringement and conversion case in the U.S.D.C. for Montana, which settled on undisclosed terms in 2018.

 In re Orbital ATK, Inc., et al., Civil Action No. 1:16-cv-01031-TSE (E.D.Va.).
-One of the lead counsel in a securities class action before Judge Ellis in the U.S.D.C. for the Eastern District of Virginia in a case that was recently settled for $107 million after the close of discovery.
+One of the lead counsel in a securities class action before Judge Ellis in the U.S.D.C. for the Eastern District of Virginia in a case that was settled for $108 million after the close of discovery.

 In re Community Health System, Inc. Shareholder Derivative Litigation, No. 3:11-cv-0489 (M.D.
 Tenn).
 In a shareholder derivative case in the U.S.D.C. for Middle District of Tennessee, primary counsel in case that was resolved after discovery for a record $60 million in cash.